barunik/DistributionalForecasts.jl/README.md

 ## Statistical Evaluation

-A number of statistical tests from Gneiting and Raftery (2007), and Gonzalez-Rivera and Sun (2015) are implemented in the *main.jl* file.
+A number of statistical tests from Gneiting and Raftery (2007), and Gonzalez-Rivera and Sun (2015) are implemented in the *DistributionalForecasts.jl* file.

 TBD